“I’ll be damned if some creep in a mask is going to ruin me, even if he killed me.”

 GM: The man hiccups.
 “Shlee… shlee’ off… fuckin’ cold…”

-Fortunately for the girl, she’s smaller than Caroline… and fortunately one of the best hospitals in the city is only half a mile away.
+Fortunately for the girl, she’s smaller than Caroline.
+Doubly fortunately, one of the best hospitals in the city is only half a mile away.

 “I’m going to take her to the hospital.
 What’s her name?”